-[39] After considering and weighing all factors and evidence, I find that the evidence supports 5.0% rent increases for the Units effective January 1, 2026 and 15.0% additional phased-in rent increases beginning in 2027.

-[40] The Landlord's operating expenses have increased over the past three years.
-The Landlord has added capital investments to the Units, including furnaces and oil tanks, totalling \$16,893.50.

-[41] The Landlord's ROI is currently below 4.0%.
-With a 5.0% rent increase plus an additional 15.0% additional rent increase for the Units, the Landlord would achieve an ROI of 4.6%, which I find is supported by the evidence.
-As a result, I find that the factors and evidence support additional phased-in rent increases.

-[42] Despite the Landlord increasing the Units' rents by 3.0% in 2024 and 5.3% in 2025, I find that in this case, this factor does not sufficiently outweigh the other factors supporting the additional phased-in rent increases.

-[43] After considering and weighing all the factors and evidence, I find that the Applications are allowed.

-[44] I further find that the rent increases will be phased in, under subsection 50(7) of the Act:
+- [39] After considering and weighing all factors and evidence, I find that the evidence supports a 5.0% rent increase for the Unit effective January 1, 2026 and 15.0% additional phased-in rent increases beginning in 2027. - [40] The Landlord's operating expenses have increased over the past three years.
+Additionally, the Landlord has made capital investments in the Unit, including a furnace and an oil tank, totalling \$10,861.75. - [41] The Landlord's ROI is currently below 4.0%.
+With a 5.0% rent increase plus an additional 15.0% additional rent increase for the Unit, the Landlord would achieve an ROI of 4.0%, which I find is supported by the evidence.
+As a result, I find that the factors and evidence support additional phased-in rent increases. - [42] Despite the Landlord increasing the Unit's rent by 3.0% in 2024 and 5.3% in 2025, I find that, in this case, this factor does not sufficiently outweigh the other factors supporting the additional phased-in rent increases.
+After considering and weighing all the factors and evidence, I find that the Application is allowed. - [43] I further find that the rent increases will be phased in, under subsection 50(7) of the Act: